 Even at this final step, your broker will still be there for you.
 Ask him any questions you may have so that no doubt remains in your mind.
 You may also contact Info OACIQ with any additional questions.
 That’s it, your house is sold.
 Congratulations!

-You want more information on the sale process of a home with a real estate or mortgage broker?
+You want more information on the sale process of a home with a real estate?
 The OACIQ designed for you the Seller’s Guide, a quick reference guide containing a wealth of useful information for your transaction.